-- recklessly, with disregard for potential deaths that may result (consciously and unjustifiably disregarding a substantial risk that the death of another person or the infliction of grievous bodily harm upon another person may result from his or her driving; or - negligently (if he or she if he fails unjustifiably and to a gross degree to observe the standard of care which would have reasonably been observed in all the circumstances of the case); or - under the influence of alcohol or drugs that render that person incapable of controlling a vehicle.
+- she or he drives recklessly with disregard for potential deaths that may result (consciously and unjustifiably disregarding a substantial risk that the death of another person or the infliction of grievous bodily harm upon another person may result from his or her driving for example, driving a motor vehicle when fatigued and falling asleep/ losing control of the vehicle); or - drives negligently (if he or she if he fails unjustifiably and to a gross degree to observe the standard of care which would have reasonably been observed in all the circumstances of the case); or - drives under the influence of alcohol or drugs that render that person incapable of controlling a vehicle.

-Culpable driving causing death carries a maximum penalty of 20 years imprisonment.
-It will be covered in more detail later in this chapter.
+Culpable driving carries a maximum penalty of 20 years imprisonment.
+Culpable driving will be covered in more detail later in this chapter.